tiayyba/CYT180_Lab2/README.md

 # CYT180 – Lab 2: Pandas DataFrames

-**Weight:** 3% <br>
+**Weight:** 3%
-**Work Type:** Individual <br>
+**Work Type:** Individual
-**Submission Format:** Single PDF file containing screenshots from the Jupyter Notebook <br>
+**Submission Format:** Single PDF file containing screenshots from the Jupyter Notebook

 ---

 ## Lab Objectives

-This lab introduces Pandas DataFrames, a foundational tool for data analytics used extensively in cybersecurity for analyzing logs, alerts, and structured datasets.
-You will prepare your environment, learn Pandas basics through a guided video, and complete a hands-on exercise using a CSV file.
-The icnstructor will demoinstrate the use of Pandas during the in-person lab session.
+This lab introduces **Pandas DataFrames**, a foundational tool for data analytics used extensively in cybersecurity for analyzing logs, alerts, and structured datasets.
+The instructor will demonstrate the use of Pandas during the in-person lab session.

 By the end of this lab, you should be able to:

-- Load CSV data into a Pandas DataFrame
+* Load CSV data into a Pandas DataFrame
-- Inspect and explore tabular data
+* Inspect and explore tabular data
-- Filter data using conditions
+* Filter data using conditions
+* Perform simple analytical queries
+* Apply insights to cybersecurity-relevant datasets
-- Clearly document and explain analysis steps
+* Clearly document and explain analysis steps

 ---

+## Topics Covered

+- Pandas DataFrames basics: load, inspect, and explore data
+- Filtering data using conditions
+- Aggregating and counting events
+- Simulating security events for analysis
+- Visualizing anomalies and alert levels

+---

 ## Environment Setup

-You will work in Jupyter Notebook using a local Anaconda installation that you did in week1.
+You will work in **Jupyter Notebook** using a **local Anaconda installation** (completed in Week 1).

 Verify that the following libraries are available:

 * `pandas`
 * `bottleneck`
 * `numexpr`